Fdawgs/yh-myydh-crud-api/CONTRIBUTING.md

 Prior to submitting a pull request back to the main repository, please make sure you have completed the following steps:

-1. Pull request base branch is set to `main`.
-All pull requests should be forked from and merged back to `main`
+1. Pull request base branch is set to `master`.
+All pull requests should be forked from and merged back to `master`
 2. Run `yarn test` to check the code adheres to the defined style and that it passes the Jest tests
 3. Run `yarn lint:prettier` to run the Prettier code formatter over the code